Guebbit/js-toolkit/README.md

-"scripts": {
-  "prepare": "husky install",
-}

 TODO
-install previous stable version of itself and add to the tests to double check
+ - install previous stable version of itself and add to the tests to double check
+ - Documentation